reapermen09/Reapers-SafeC-Library/README.md

 Also, on visual studio... you must add the files to do project as existing files.

+NOTE: ON OLDER VERSIONS THAN v0.4 YOU MUST USE "_CRT_SECURE_NO_WARNINGS"

 Properly coded example:
 ```
 #include "safec.h"